 Let me start with a question.
 What’s your homepage?
 You’re probably imagining something like this:

-While that answer is technically right, it can also be a symptom of limited thinking.
+While that answer is technically right, it can also be a symptom of a backwards website strategy.
 Marketers tend to imagine their customers go on a journey like this:

 Traditional Home Page > Category Page > Product Page

 Really, though, most of your customers have a journey like this:

 Inbound Marketing Channel > Early Stage Content > Mid Stage Content > Final Stage Product Page

 No one will discount the importance of having a strong traditional homepage, but let’s not forget that most of our customers first experience our brand on third party sites and through content marketing.

 That’s why it’s critical to map your buyer’s journey from the outside in for a user-first website strategy.

 Your customers’ entry point to your site is their true homepage and introduction to your brand.
 Just like you do for your traditional homepage, it makes sense to put careful thought into that content’s visibility and the navigation path on each of those pages.